1938 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 |---|

-Market activity charts indicate continued growth in collector interest in coins, and despite market volatility, trading volume remains relatively stable.
+Market activity charts indicate continued growth in collector interest, and despite market volatility, trading volume remains relatively stable.

 Market activity: 1938-D Wheat Penny